jhumelsine/jhumelsine.github.io/_posts/2026-02-10-computer-science-software-engineering.md

 These problems tend to have provable solutions.

 Typical problems and topics include data structures, algorithms, discrete mathematics, programming language design, etc.
-Computer Science curriculums introduce students to the entire computer tech stack from logic gates at the bottom up to applications at the top.
+Computer Science curricula introduce students to the entire computer tech stack from logic gates at the bottom up to applications at the top.
 I used to chuckle to myself that the title of every college Computer Science text book I had through my undergraduate degree (and some of my graduate degree) often began with _An Introduction to ..._ .
 When were we going to get past the introduction?